Nissan Gloria: Sixth generation (430; 1979)

 February 1980 saw the LD28 6-cylinder offered with a 5-speed manual transmission installed with a floor-mounted shifter, but leaving the column shift for the 4-speed manual transmission.
 Later in April of that same year the Turbo Brougham appeared.
 A glass moonroof was also offered on SGL-F models.

-In April 1981 both models get redesignation of the front grille, headlamp cluster, tail lamp, and "C Pillar" trim.
+In April 1981 both models were facelifted, with redesigned front grille, headlamp cluster, tail lamp, and "C Pillar" trim.